OpenTOPAS/TOPAS_Official_Documentation/extension-docs/intro.rst

     extensions/my_estensions_from_company_b
     extensions/some_other_extensions

-Our CMake script will recursively search your extensions directory to take all of your extensions.
+Our ``cmake`` script will recursively search your extensions directory to take all of your extensions into consideration.

-Details are in the README in TOPAS.

 Even when you have to write your own C++ code, TOPAS work is still easier than plain Geant4.
 You write your extensions as concrete implementations of TOPAS base classes which provide a wealth of helper functions to simplify your work.
 You may use the TOPAS parameter system to provide parameters to your classes, and those parameters can vary in time, like any other TOPAS parameters.
 All user extensions have a pointer to the parameter manager in their constructor.
-Thus, to access TOPAS parameters, call one of the following methods: ``fPm->someMethod``
+Thus, to access TOPAS parameters, call one of the following methods: ``fPm->someMethod``.

 In all of the following forms, the parameterName argument can be either a ``G4String`` or a ``char*``.